sdg002/RANSAC/RANSAC/article/medium.md

 - Consider any point P<sub>i</sub> with coordinates (X<sub>i</sub>, Y<sub>i</sub>)
 - Consider a straight line with the equation y=mx+c where  **m** is the slope and the Y intercept is **c**
+<<Show a simple picture of a straight line, show slope, show Y intercept>>
 - The vertical distance of point P from this line is given by  d<sub>i</sub>=(mx<sub>i</sub>+c) - y<sub>i</sub>
 - We do want to be worried about negative values.
 Therfore let us square the above distance
 - The summation of the square of the vertical distance of all **N** points is given by Sum =&Sigma;(mx<sub>i</sub>+c) - y<sub>i</sub>)<sup>2</sup>